xenago/nix-scripts/README.md

 ## License

-License only applies to my content; any software packages mirrored within have their own licenses.
+License only applies to my content; any other files mirrored within have their own licenses.